Boat Rental for Gay Pride in Amsterdam

 How much does it cost to rent a boat during Gay Pride 2026?

-Boats that want to moor along the Gay Pride route need a mooring permit.
-This permit guarantees a good, fixed mooring spot along the route.
-The rate for renting a boat during Gay Pride is € 349 for the full day, exclusive of € 2.70 tourist tax per person.
-The mooring permit worth € 92.50 is included in this rate.
+Boats wishing to moor along the Gay Pride route require a mooring vignette.
+This vignette guarantees a good, fixed mooring spot along the route.
+The rate for renting a boat for Gay Pride is €349 for the whole day, excluding €2.70 tourist tax per person.
+The mooring vignette worth €92.50 is included in this rate.

-Rent a boat during Gay Pride 2026 on the Amsterdam canals
+Boat rental during Gay Pride 2026 on the Amsterdam canals

-Picking up and returning your boat
+Picking up and returning the boat

 Picking up and returning your rented boat at Boats4rent during Gay Pride is easy and flexible.
 You pick up your boat between 07.30 and 10.00, so you can head to your mooring spot early.
 After a day full of fun and adventure, you return your boat between 16.30 and 19.00.
 This gives you plenty of time to enjoy the Canal Parade.
 With these generous pick-up and return times, we offer maximum flexibility so you can make the most of Gay Pride 2026.

-What is a Pride Permit?
+What is a Pride vignette?

-Rent a boat Canal Parade 2026 - Boats4rent Amsterdam
+Boat rental Canal Parade 2026 - Boats4rent Amsterdam

-In addition, 2026 marks several milestones:
+Additionally, 2026 marks several milestones:

 • The 30th edition of the Canal Parade